derekelkins/ipgcc/README.md

 roughly as described in [Interval Parsing Grammars for File Format Parsing](https://doi.org/10.1145/3591264) by Zhang, Morrisett, and Tan.

+See the [Tutorial](Tutorial.md), for an overview and introduction to using the system.

 These grammars are geared to binary formats where random access is often used.
 Combined with some other features, this provides a powerful language for handling parsing which is still declarative and analyzable.
 It can